 This paradox raises questions relevant for the study and development of American public policy.
 Such questions are especially pressing as the post-Cold War consensus about America’s role in the world has dissolved.
 Most notably, does (or should) the United States Constitution be seen as representing a popular consensus regarding the development of the political institutions and practices of a particular people with a particular interest in constitutional self-government?
 Or does (or should) it be seen as one of many constitutions that have been implemented around the globe which continue to converge upon an elite consensus about liberal and democratic political norms?

 This course encourages students to explore these questions through examination of key primary sources from the history of the development of precedents to the Constitution, the Constitution itself, and debate about its ratification and interpretation.
 Students will be asked to reflect on the implications of their inquiry for public policies in the area of their research interest.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, each student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 500-700 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
+Each thread must be at least 750 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 3 other classmates’ threads.
-Each reply must be 250-300 words.
+Each reply must be at least 250 words.